We are launching the new Laboratory Information Management System (LIMS) within Pathology on Monday 10 November.

 What happens if I have not registered the EDI trader code?
 You will be unable to submit requests or receive results from the new LIMS from the go-live date.

-Not really except for a very slight change.
 You will still access your GP practice system the same way and submit requests as usual.
-The only difference is that when requesting bloods, you'll be redirected to the WPE (WinPath) panels instead of the APEX panels (the tests within the panels will be the same, they are just aimed at the new LIMS instead of the old one).
+When requesting bloods, you'll be redirected to the WPE (WinPath) panels instead of the APEX panels (the tests within the panels will be the same, they are just aimed at the new LIMS instead of the old one).

 Will there be any impact to the turnaround time of results?
 Yes.
 For three to four weeks post go-live, issuing of Pathology results from PHU may be slower.
 This is due to the bedding in of the new system.